ADAM

 ADAM will allow roll calls to be taken from a specific time before the roll call is due to start (defined by the Open Roll Call setting) and will allow the roll call to be completed up until the time specified in Close Roll Call.
 Please make sure that the Close Roll Call time is sufficiently greater than the Send Reminders time, otherwise your teachers may either be asked to complete a roll call that is going to close imminently, or may already be closed.

 If the roll call is closed, no reminder will be sent.
-This means, for example, if your Close Roll Call time is set to 1 hour, but your Send Reminders time is set to 2 hours, no reminders will be sent since the roll calls will already when the reminders are due to be sent.
+This means, for example, if your Close Roll Call time is set to 1 hour, but your Send Reminders time is set to 2 hours, no reminders will be sent since the roll calls is already closed when the reminders are due to be sent.

 Adding Roll Calls